 Squirrel Hunters The beautiful old-time fiddle tune “Squirrel Hunters” has a haunting “modal” sound.
 You’ll learn how to slide into melody notes and damp notes for a rhythmic accent.

 CHORDS AND RHYTHM You’ve learned five great tunes, but if you want to start playing them with other people you’ll also need to learn to play rhythm.
-In these lessons you’ll learn open chord shapes as well as the “Monroe” or “chop” chords used in bluegrass.
-You’ll also get great advice on playing rhythm and the chance to practice your rhythm playing with mandolin-and-guitar practice tracks for the tunes you’ve learned.
+In these lessons you’ll learn get a complete overview of basic open chord shapes, some of which can be played with just two fingers.
+You’ll also learn a 4/4 rhythm pattern in which you play the lowest note of each chord and follow it with a strum of the higher strings.
+You can use this pattern to practice playing rhythm on mandolin-and-guitar practice tracks for a couple of the tunes you’ve learned.

 MORE MANDOLIN TUNES Get deeper into mandolin technique with these great bluegrass and old-time tunes.
 With play-along tracks and chords for every tune.

 The Eighth of January A well-known fiddle tune in the key of D, the melody of “The Eighth of January” was used by Arkansas school teacher Jimmy Driftwood for his 1950s hit song “The Battle of New Orleans.”
 You’ll also learn the technique of “finger planting,” a great way to keep the notes of a tune ringing into each other smoothly.

 Clinch Mountain Backstep This bluegrass standard comes from the great banjo player Ralph Stanley, but it has a simple modal melody that suits all instruments.
 It has an extra beat in the second part and you’ll learn to “ghost” a note with your picking hand to make sure you get the timing right.